LeanderBB/you-have-mail/README.md

 does not work (e.g: Android without Google Play Services) or do not wish to have the web interface/email client open at all times.

+If you want these features in CLI package, please see [You Have Mail CLI](https://github.com/LeanderBB/you-have-mail-cli).

 ## Supported Backends

 The application structure has been made backend agnostics, so it should be possible to add different providers in the